Sharp Corporation: 2012–present

 2012 was the 100th anniversary for Sharp but it announced the worst financial record in its history, with a loss of JP¥376 billion (US$4.7 billion) in April 2012.
 In September, Sharp announced job cuts.
 In 2014, Sharp was able to stem losses and deliver a positive net income for its first quarter results.

-In March 2012 the Taiwan-based electronics company Hon Hai, trading as Foxconn, agreed to acquire a 10% stake in Sharp Corporation for US$806 million, and to purchase up to 50 percent of the LCD displays produced at Sharp's plant in Sakai, Japan.
+In March 2012 the Taiwan-based electronics company Hon Hai, trading as Foxconn, agreed to acquire a 10% stake in Sharp Corporation for US$806 million, and to purchase up to 50 percent of the liquid-crystal displays produced at Sharp's plant in Sakai, Japan.
 In June 2012, Hon Hai chairman Terry Gou paid money for Sakai plant and got 50% ownership of the plant.
 However, since the announcement in March, Sharp's share price continued declining and reached JP¥192 on 3 August.
 Sharp deal's price was originally JP¥550 per share.
 Both companies agreed to renegotiate the share price, but they never came to an agreement.

 Sharp led the market share of mobile phones in the Japanese market in April 2012.
 Sharp announced it accepted a US$100 million investment from Samsung in March 2013.
 In 2013 Sharp developed the most efficient solar cell, converting a record 44.4% of sunlight into electricity.
 In 2013, Sharp Corporation was the tenth-largest, by market share, television manufacturer in the world.
 In Japan it has been a long-time leader.

 After years of huge losses in its overseas TV business, Sharp sold its Mexico TV factory to Chinese electronics manufacturer Hisense for $23.7 million in July 2015.
 The sale includes rights to use the Sharp brand name and all its channel resources in North and South America, except Brazil.
 This meant that Sharp has exited the TV market in the Americas (except Brazil).
 It was a sign showing Sharp's rapid decline in that market, where it once was one of the leading manufacturers for LCD TVs a decade earlier.
 Sharp's television market share in North America was 4.6% in 2015.
 However Sharp remains the biggest television brand in the Japanese market.